slawekmarciniak/Rails_CRUD_APP/README.md

 - Scaffold model

-- easey to build and use database (sqlite3)
+- easy to build and use database (sqlite3)